PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 |output|output of this graph,it's a list|
 |checkpoint|last checkpoint of this graph|

-## About Data-Operator
-## About Checkpoint-Operator

 ## Fault tolerant
-- Program desc contains check_point operator and
-- Kubernets start new worker and worker executor normally.

 ## Auto scaling
 Change graphID and send/receive the variable map, so the workers can communicate with others correctly.